 The Cherokee tribe was the first to inhabit what is now the eastern and southeastern United States before most of them were forcefully moved to the Ozark Plateau.
-One of the tribes referred to by Native Americans as the Five Civilized Tribes, various Cherokee bands played an important role in colonial America and in United States history.
+One of the tribes referred to by Native Americans as the Five Civilized Tribes, various Cherokee bands played an important role in colonial America and United States history.

-The name Cherokee is an old pronunciation of Tsalagi, which is the name for the Cherokee in the Creek language.
-The name which the Cherokee originally used for themselves is Aniyunwiya, meaning “principal people.”
+The name Cherokee is an old pronunciation of Tsalagi, the name for the Cherokee in the Creek language.
+The name the Cherokee originally used for themselves is Aniyunwiya, meaning “principal people.”
 The Cherokee speak an Iroquoian language and had a system of writing their own language, developed by Sequoyah.

-The Cherokee economy, like that of other Southeast tribes, was based primarily on agriculture, growing corn, beans, squash, sunflowers and tobacco.
+The Cherokee economy, like that of other Southeast tribes, was based primarily on agriculture, growing corn, beans, squash, sunflowers, and tobacco.
 Deer, bear, and elk were hunted with bows and arrows.
 Smaller game, such as raccoons, rabbits, squirrels, and turkeys, were hunted with long cane-stem blowguns that propelled wood-and-feather darts.
 For fishing, hooks and lines, spears, and traps were used.
-Wild plant foods, including roots, greens, berries and nuts were also gathered for another source of nutrition.
+Wild plant foods, including roots, greens, berries, and nuts, were also gathered for another source of nutrition.

 The Cherokee women wore skirts woven from plants, while the men wore breechcloths or leggings.
 The men would paint their skin and decorate it with tattoos.
 The women would sew feathers into light capes made of netting.